Fujifilm X100F vs Sony NEX-7

 - More heavily discounted: Has been around for much longer (launched in August 2011).

-If the count of relative strengths (bullet points above) is taken as a measure, the X100F emerges as the winner of the contest (11 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X100F is the clear winner of the match-up (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X100F and the Sony NEX-7 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.